-In case you are sick (final exam) you should submit a medical certificate
+In case you are sick (final exam) you should submit a medical certificate to take the written re-exam (then this will be counted as first exam).

-Re-exam: will take place in first week of the summer term 2020.
+Re-exam: will take place in first week of the winter term 2018/19.
 Everybody can take the re-exam (first exam failed or passed).